usc-sail/barista/README.md

 including portaudio), [libcppa](https://github.com/Neverlord/libcppa),
 [GraphViz](http://www.graphviz.org) and [Boost](http://www.boost.org).

-Before installing barista, make sure you have CMake, git, svn, aclocal, libtoolize (or glibtoolize), zlib, libatlas and Boost installed on your system.
+Before installing barista, make sure you have CMake, git, svn, aclocal, libtoolize (or glibtoolize), zlib, libatlas, Boost and GraphViz (>= 2.30) installed on your system.
 If you are missing any of these tools, you can use a package manager to install them.

 Installing missing packages on Ubuntu 12.04 LTS using apt-get:

-    apt-get install build-essential git subversion cmake automake libtool apt-get install zlib1g-dev libboost-all-dev libatlas-dev libatlas-base-dev
+    apt-get install build-essential git subversion cmake automake libtool apt-get install zlib1g-dev libatlas-dev libatlas-base-dev libboost-all-dev

+    # This PPA has a recent Graphviz package (>=2.30) for Ubuntu 12.04
+    sudo add-apt-repository ppa:xba/graphviz
+    apt-get update
+    # If you have problems installing GraphViz with apt-get, see the note below
+    apt-get install graphviz graphviz-dev

 Installing missing packages on Mac OS X using Homebrew:

-    brew install cmake automake libtool boost
+    brew install cmake automake libtool boost graphviz

-Rudimentary scripts for installing Kaldi, libcppa and GraphViz are provided under the tools directory.
-Note that these scripts assume you have g++-4.8 installed on your machine.
+We provide a rudimentary Makefile for installing Kaldi and libcppa under `barista/tools` directory (recommended).
+If you already have a recent version of Kaldi trunk installed at another location, you may skip installing Kaldi and provide this location to barista configure script using `--with-kaldi` option.
+Similarly, if you already have libcppa installed, you may provide the installation path to barista configure script using `--with-libcppa` option.

-    cd barista/tools
+    cd barista
-    ./install_kaldi.sh 4      # 4 jobs will be run in parallel (make -j 4)
+    make -C tools -j 4 kaldi      # 4 jobs will be run in parallel make -C tools -j 4 libcppa

-    ./install_libcppa.sh 4    # if not specified, number of jobs defaults to 1
-    ./install_graphviz.sh 4
+Note: If you cannot install GraphViz (>=2.30) with the system package manager you can sue the Makefile in `barista/tools` directory.
+If you install GraphViz under `barista/tools`, don't forget to add `--with-graphviz=barista/tools/graphviz` when calling the configure script.

+    make -C tools -j 4 graphviz

 ## Installation

-Unfortunately Barista build process is still semi-automatic.
-If the following instructions fail for some reason, you might need to edit `barista/src/CMakeLists.txt` to match your setup before building barista.
-You will likely need to copy some flags from Kaldi installation scripts.
-See `barista/src/CMakeLists.txt` for details.
+If the following instructions fail for some reason, you might need to edit `barista/CMakeLists.txt` to match your setup before building barista.
+You will likely need to copy some flags from Kaldi makefiles.
+See `barista/CMakeLists.txt` for details.

-    mkdir barista/build
-    cd barista/build
-    cmake ../src
+    ./configure --prefix=`pwd` --with-compiler=g++-4.8
+    make -j 4
-    make
+    make install

+Above given configuration will build barista under `barista/build-g++-4.8` and install everything under `barista` root directory.
+If you omit the `--prefix` option, barista will be installed under `/usr/local/`.
+If you want to build with a Kaldi or libcppa installation that is not under `barista/tools`, you can use `--with-kaldi` and `--with-libcppa` options to specify custom paths.
+Similarly, if you have Boost or GraphViz installed at a non-standard location, you can use `--with-boost` and `--with-graphviz` options to specify those.
+By default configure will search standard system folders for Boost and Graphviz.
+Finally, if you have ATLAS installed at a non-standard location, you can use `--with-atlas` option (Linux only).
+See `./configure --help` for details.